The LHCb collaboration has observed an exotic particle made up of four charm quarks for the first time.

 “Today’s discovery opens another exciting chapter in this scientific book, allowing us to study our theory of matter particles in an extreme case.
 This particle is an extreme case — it is an exotic-hadron, containing four quarks rather than the two or three in conventional matter particles, and the first to contain heavy quarks.” — Professor Chris Parkes

-Incoming LHCb spokesperson, Professor Chris Parkes from The University of Manchester said: “It’s a great pleasure and honour to take over as LHCb Spokesperson.
+Incoming LHCb spokesperson, Professor Chris Parkes from The University of Manchester said: “It’s a great pleasure and honor to take over as LHCb Spokesperson.
 The collaboration includes over 1400 members from 19 different countries, a community that works together to advance our scientific goals.
 The University of Manchester and the other ten institutions in the UK play a leading role in the collaboration.

 “Today’s discovery opens another exciting chapter in this scientific book, allowing us to study our theory of matter particles in an extreme case.
 This particle is an extreme case — it is an exotic-hadron, containing four quarks rather than the two or three in conventional matter particles, and the first to contain heavy quarks.

 “Studying an extreme system allows scientists to stress-test our theories.
-Through the study of this particle, and the hope that we will discover further particles in this class in this future, we will test our theory of how quarks combine which also governs protons and neutrons.”
+Through the study of this particle, and the hope that we will discover further particles in this class in the future, we will test our theory of how quarks combine which also governs protons and neutrons.”

 The LHCb team found the new tetraquark using the particle-hunting technique of looking for an excess of collision events, known as a “bump,” over a smooth background of events.
 Sifting through the full LHCb datasets from the first and second runs of the Large Hadron Collider, which took place from 2009 to 2013 and from 2015 to 2018 respectively, the researchers detected a bump in the mass distribution of particles, which consist of a charm quark and a charm antiquark.